w3f/polkadot-spec/docs/chapter-anv.md

 2. The signature of the collator is valid.

-3. Validate the candidate by executing the parachain Runtime ([Section 8.3.1](chapter-anv#sect-parachain-runtime)).
+3. Validate the candidate by executing the parachain Runtime ([Section -sec-num-ref-](chapter-anv#sect-parachain-runtime)).

-If all steps are valid, the Polkadot validator must create the necessary candidate commitments ([Definition -def-num-ref-](chapter-anv#defn-candidate-commitments)) and submit the appropriate statement for each candidate ([Section 8.2.1](chapter-anv#sect-candidate-statements)).
+If all steps are valid, the Polkadot validator must create the necessary candidate commitments ([Definition -def-num-ref-](chapter-anv#defn-candidate-commitments)) and submit the appropriate statement for each candidate ([Section -sec-num-ref-](chapter-anv#sect-candidate-statements)).

-### 8.3.1.
-Parachain Runtime {#sect-parachain-runtime}
+### -sec-num- Parachain Runtime {#sect-parachain-runtime}

-Parachain Runtimes are stored in the relay chain state, and can either be fetched by the parachain Id or the Runtime hash via the relay chain Runtime API as described in [Section C.9.7](chap-runtime-api#sect-rt-api-validation-code) and [Section C.9.8](chap-runtime-api#sect-rt-api-validation-code-by-hash) respectively.
-The retrieved parachain Runtime might need to be decompressed based on the magic identifier as described in [Section 8.3.2](chapter-anv#sect-runtime-compression).
+Parachain Runtimes are stored in the relay chain state, and can either be fetched by the parachain Id or the Runtime hash via the relay chain Runtime API as described in [Section -sec-num-ref-](chap-runtime-api#sect-rt-api-validation-code) and [Section -sec-num-ref-](chap-runtime-api#sect-rt-api-validation-code-by-hash) respectively.
+The retrieved parachain Runtime might need to be decompressed based on the magic identifier as described in [Section -sec-num-ref-](chapter-anv#sect-runtime-compression).

-In order to validate a parachain block, the Polkadot validator must prepare the validation parameters ([Definition -def-num-ref-](chapter-anv#defn-validation-parameters)), then use its local Wasm execution environment ([Section 2.6.3](chap-state#sect-code-executor)) to execute the validate_block parachain Runtime API by passing on the validation parameters as an argument.
+In order to validate a parachain block, the Polkadot validator must prepare the validation parameters ([Definition -def-num-ref-](chapter-anv#defn-validation-parameters)), then use its local Wasm execution environment ([Section -sec-num-ref-](chap-state#sect-code-executor)) to execute the validate_block parachain Runtime API by passing on the validation parameters as an argument.
 The parachain Runtime function returns the validation result ([Definition -def-num-ref-](chapter-anv#defn-validation-result)).

 ###### Definition -def-num- Validation Parameters {#defn-validation-parameters}